soleilEye/SOC-Analyst/Network Security and Traffic Analysis/SNORT/Snort Rule Structure.md

 That is your "local.rules" file.
 ![image](https://user-images.githubusercontent.com/80647611/214551666-276182be-c41a-4286-bf34-3f26f110a84b.png)

 Note that there are some default rules activated with snort instance.
 These rules are deactivated to manage your rules and improve your exercise experience.
-For further information, please refer to the TASK-10 or [Snort manual](http://manual-snort-org.s3-website-us-east-1.amazonaws.com/).
+For further information, please refer to [Snort manual](http://manual-snort-org.s3-website-us-east-1.amazonaws.com/).

 By this point, we covered the primary structure of the Snort rules.
 Understanding and practicing the fundamentals is suggested before creating advanced rules and using additional options.